Insurer Disclosure of Important Policy Provisions

 An abnormality that is genetically transmitted from parent to offspring and may cause illness or disease.

-Pre-existing condition means any illness or injury which occurred, reoccurred, existed or showed symptoms, whether or not diagnosed by a veterinarian, prior to the original start date, coverage period of during the waiting period.
+Any illness or injury which occurred, reoccurred, existed or showed symptoms, whether or not diagnosed by a veterinarian, prior to the original start date, coverage period, or during the waiting period.
+Pre-Existing Conditions are only eligible after three hundred and sixty-five (365) days of continuous coverage and only for Treatment that occurs after the three hundred and sixty-five (365) day Waiting Period.

 |Spay/Neuter - Teeth Cleaning||$0||$150|